British Police Hunt Ross From Friends Look-Alike

 "Do you recognize this man?
 We want to speak to him in relation to a theft at a Blackpool restaurant on the 20th September," the Blackpool police department said in a statement on Facebook on Tuesday, alongside a CCTV screenshot of the suspect holding a case of cans, which appear to be beer.
 "If you know who this is, please email 7798@lancashire.pnn.police.uk quoting log LC-20180920-0670.
 Thank you for your help."

-Friends fans immediately commented with jokes and quotes from Schwimmer's character Ross Gellar.
+Meanwhile, the Blackpool police department's post drew jokes from fans, many of which posted quotes from Schwimmer's character Ross Gellar.

 "I can't see him properly... the security camera just needs to pivot.. pivot.... pivot!" one user said.